pengqun/awesome-documentation/README.md

   - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) ![GitHub Repo stars](https://img.shields.io/github/stars/NickeManarin/ScreenToGif) - Record a selected area of your screen, edit and save it as a gif or video.
   - [Peek](https://github.com/phw/peek) ![GitHub Repo stars](https://img.shields.io/github/stars/phw/peek) - Simple animated GIF screen recorder with an easy to use interface.
   - [Flameshot](https://github.com/flameshot-org/flameshot) ![GitHub Repo stars](https://img.shields.io/github/stars/flameshot-org/flameshot) - Powerful yet simple to use screenshot software.
+  - [iScribby](https://iscribby.com/) - A simple tool that allows you to draw and copy images directly on to your screen from anywhere.
 - Audio Recorder
   - [Tenacity](https://codeberg.org/tenacityteam/tenacity) -  An easy-to-use, privacy-friendly, FLOSS, cross-platform multi-track audio editor for Windows, macOS, Linux, and other operating systems.
 - Terminal Recorder